amitxv/PC-Tuning/docs/post-install.md

 - Use the exact timing for an integer refresh rate

-- Try to delete every resolution and the other bloatware (audio blocks) apart from your native resolution, this may be a workaround for the 1-second black screen when alt-tabbing in FSE, feel free to skip this step if you are not comfortable risking a black screen
+- Try to delete every resolution and the other bloatware (audio blocks) apart from your native resolution, this may be a workaround for the 1-second black screen when alt-tabbing in exclusive fullscreen, feel free to skip this step if you are not comfortable risking a black screen

 - Restart your PC instead of using ``restart64.exe`` as it may result in a black screen